WrestleMania XIX: Storylines

-The main feud on the Raw brand was between The Rock and Steve Austin.
+The main feud on the Raw brand was between The Rock and "Stone Cold" Steve Austin.
 On the February 20 episode of SmackDown!, The Rock returned to WWE after a six-month hiatus from wrestling (his last appearance being at SummerSlam the previous August).
 On that evening, he was involved in a confrontation with Hulk Hogan before their WrestleMania X8 rematch at No Way Out, officially turning heel in the process.
 At No Way Out, The Rock defeated Hogan with the help of Mr. McMahon.
 On the February 24 episode of Raw, The Rock moved to the Raw brand and competed in a 20-man battle royal that would determine the number one contender for the World Heavyweight Championship.
-The Rock, however, lost after he was eliminated by Booker T. The Rock would go on to criticize Austin for being chosen as the "Superstar of the Decade" by the WWE fans in January, beginning the feud between them.
+The Rock, however, lost after he was eliminated by Booker T. The Rock would go on to criticize Austin for being chosen as the "Superstar of the Decade" by WWE fans in January, beginning the feud between them.
 On the March 3 episode of Raw, Austin, who had left the company during the summer of 2002 before returning at No Way Out, made his WWE television return.
 As Austin was cutting a promo, he was interrupted by The Rock, who challenged him to a match at WrestleMania, with Rock admitting he was obsessed with not beating Austin at a WrestleMania event, since The Rock had lost their two previous encounters at WrestleMania XV and X-Seven, respectively.
 As soon as the challenge was made, Raw General Manager Eric Bischoff announced that the following week on Raw, The Rock would face Booker T in a match, and if The Rock won, he would have the choice to face either Austin or challenge Triple H for the World Heavyweight Championship at WrestleMania.
 On the March 10 episode of Raw, The Rock, with Bischoff's approval, announced that he would pick his own opponent for later that night, which turned out to be The Hurricane, in hopes for The Rock to gain an easy victory.
 However, during the match, Austin made his way down the entrance ramp, which distracted The Rock and allowed The Hurricane to roll up The Rock into a successful pinfall, thus making the match between Austin and The Rock at WrestleMania official.
 On the March 24 episode of Raw, Austin was banned from entering the arena, as The Rock proceeded to perform the first ever "Rock Concert" that night.
 However, he managed to enter the arena and attack The Rock during the segment before The Rock fled the ring.